Intersection theory on non-archimedean analytic spaces: Acknowledgements

 \section{Acknowledgements}

-The author would like to thank my host professor, Yigeng Zhao for his encouragement, support and valuable suggestions.
+The author would like to thank his host professor, Yigeng Zhao for his encouragement, support and valuable suggestions.
 He would also like to thank Antoine Ducros, Walter Gubler and Michael Temkin for their patience and answering questions during his study of Berkovich spaces.
+Also the author would like to thank the referee for carefully reading this paper, pointing out some mistakes and useful suggestions.
 This research is supported by postdoctoral research grant.